 The IRB Office is open (remotely) and continuing business as usual.
 All inquiries should be directed to firstname.lastname@example.org.
 All site approvals/any other documents should be submitted via IRBManager and not mailed to SGSR.

 My project was approved by IACUC, or I am applying for IACUC approval.
 What do I need to think about?

 The IACUC will continue its normal function as much as is possible during this period of adjustment.
 The IACUC asks investigators to

-remember that the switch to online-only instruction does not release faculty from their other responsibilities, including supervision and maintenance of their research animals.
+remember that the switch to hybrid or online-only instruction does not release faculty from their other responsibilities, including supervision and maintenance of their research animals.

 be especially mindful of the need to continue routine animal care and surveillance.
 Many of us rely upon students for animal care, and it is essential that investigators remain vigilant to ensure that all animal care is being completed according